Tibesti Mountains: Fauna

 The gueltas are flushed periodically each year by stormwater, maintaining low salinity and supporting several species of freshwater fish.
-These include the African sharptooth catfish (Clarias gariepinus), East African red-finned barb (Enteromius apleurogramma syn.
-Barbus apleurogramma), Tibesti labeo (Labeo tibestii, an endemic species) and the redbelly tilapia (Coptodon zillii).
+These include the African sharptooth catfish, East African red-finned barb, Tibesti labeo (Labeo tibestii, an endemic species) and the redbelly tilapia.

 Population

 The town of Bardaï, located on the northern flank of the mountains at an elevation of 1020 m, is the capital of the Tibesti region.
 It is connected to the town of Zouar, to the southwest, by a track that crosses Tarso Toussidé.
 The village of Omchi is accessible from Bardaï via Aderké, or from the town of Aouzou via Irbi.
 These rough tracks extend southward towards Yebbi Souma and Yebbi Bou, and then follow the course of Enneri Misky.
 The eastern half of the Tibesti is cut off from the western half, and the eastern village of Aozi is accessible from Libya via Ouri.
 Zouar has an airport, as does Bardaï at Zougra.
 Bardaï also has a hospital, although the medical supply is very much dependent upon the prevailing political situation.

 The vast majority of the population is Teda, one of the two ethnicities of the Toubou people.
 However, some clans are Daza, the other Toubou ethnicity, who left their traditional homes in the lowlands to the south and moved north to the Tibesti.
 The Toubou live primarily in northern Chad, but also in southern Libya and eastern Niger.
 The Toubou language has two main dialects, Tedaga, spoken by the Teda, and Dazaga, spoken by the Daza.
 Despite their differences, the two Toubou groups generally identify as a single ethnic group.
 The Toubou elect a chief, the Derdé, from the Tomagra clan, although never from the same family consecutively.
 Historically, individual clans rarely had more than a thousand members and were quite dispersed throughout the Tibesti.
 In 2009 the population of the Tibesti was officially estimated at 21,000 inhabitants.
 As of 2017, that number has risen to 54,000 inhabitants.
 Yet the Toubou, in general, are semi-nomadic, moving between the mountains and other regions, and thus the Tibesti may have no more than 10,000 to 15,000 permanent residents.

 Traditional Toubou life is punctuated by the seasons, divided between animal husbandry and agriculture.
 Twentieth-century anthropological studies show Toubou, particularly around palm groves, living in primitive round huts built with stone walls bound by mortar or clay, or built from clay or salt blocks.
 In the highlands, the buildings were built of stone, forming circles 1.5 m in diameter and 1 m high, which served as shelters for goats, or as granaries, or as human shelters and defense structures.
 In other cases, the Toubou lived in tents that could be easily moved between the fields and the palm groves.